StorjOld/bridge-client-javascript/README.md

 License
 -------

-MetaDisk Client -  Copyright (C) 2016 Storj Labs, Inc
+Storj Bridge Client -  Copyright (C) 2016 Storj Labs, Inc

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free